MrBuddyCasino/ESP32_MP3_Decoder/README.md

 Enable `Classic Bluetooth` in `Component config > Bluetooth > Bluedroid Bluetooth stack enabled > Classic Bluetooth`, then enable `Bluetooth Speaker Mode` via `make menuconfig`.
 After flashing, you should see a Bluetooth device called "ESP_SPEAKER".

-Note that only 16 bit I2S output works right now.

 ## Connecting the I2S codec

 If you don't know about the I2S standard, it is a special protocol for transferring digital audio data between chips, similar to I2C.
 There are many I2S chips you can choose from, the most important differences are: